Jenny-Jiani/Jenny-Jiani.github.io/parameters/scenario-settings/format-specification.md

 ## StandardFormat

 This parameter specifies the character set of the standard barcode type referenced by the non-standard 1D character set.
-It should be used together with [`AllModuleDeviation`](##AllModuleDeviation), [`HeadModuleRatio`](##HeadModuleRatio,TailModuleRatio), [`TailModuleRatio`](##HeadModuleRatio,TailModuleRatio), we will not explain this parameter in detail here.
+It should be used together with [`AllModuleDeviation`](##AllModuleDeviation)、[`HeadModuleRatio`](##HeadModuleRatio，TailModuleRatio)、[`TailModuleRatio`](##HeadModuleRatio，TailModuleRatio), we will not explain this parameter in detail here.

 ## AustralianPostEncodingTable

 The AustralianPost Code has a section of customer information area, which can be decoded using two standard defined decoding tables (N table, C table).
 This parameter can be set to specify either N table or C table for decoding.
-Please refer to the AustralianPostcode standard documentation for specific definitions of these two code tables.
+Please refer to the AustralianPostcode standard [documentation](https://auspost.com.au/content/dam/auspost_corp/mediai/documents/customer-barcode-technical-specifications-aug2012.pdf) for specific definitions of these two code tables.

 This parameter can be set to "C" or "N" and the default value is "C".